entgelme/k8s-appid-integration-example/hello-front/README.md

 ### Extend the AppID configuration

 Return to the App ID management dashboard.
-If not already open in a browser, open the [IBM Cloud dashboard] (https://cloud.ibm.com), then in the section `Services` locate the App ID service you just created.
+If not already open in a browser, open the [IBM Cloud dashboard](https://cloud.ibm.com), then in the section `Services` locate the App ID service you just created.
 Click on it to open the service's management dashboard.

 In the menu on the left side of the window, click on `Identity Providers>Manage`.
 In the center frame, on the top, change to the `Authentication Settings` tab.